 Is The Wealth Advisory Legit?

-The Wealth Advisory is legitimate, it’s a service run by investing veterans who’ve collectively been sharing their insights for decades, and it’s backed by a real financial publishing company.
+The Wealth Advisory is run by investing gurus who’ve collectively been sharing their insights for decades, and it’s backed by a real financial publishing company.
 What’s more, according to the Angel Publishing website, there’s a 180-day refund policy in place.

-No service can guarantee you results in any meaningful way.
+No service can guarantee you results.
 Because there are too many unknowns and variables to consider to promise anyone they’ll make money.

 That’s just the nature of investing.

-Also, keep in mind that the service is set to auto-renew, which sometimes catches people off-guard.
-In fact, I have found this to be one of the main complaints among stock advisory services I review, people not realizing they’ve agreed to join something on a recurring basis.
+Also, keep in mind that the service is set to auto-renew, which can sometimes catch people off-guard.
+In fact, I have found this to be one of the main complaints among stock advisory services – people not realizing they’ve agreed to join something on a recurring basis.

-In this case, the company does explain the auto-renewal on the order page, but not everyone reads that part, or remembers it, so it’s something to keep in mind if you do decide to join.
+In this case, the company does explain the auto-renewal on the order page, but not everyone reads that part, so it’s something to keep in mind if you do decide to join.

 The Wealth Advisory, published by Angel Publishing, is all about helping you earn consistent income through things like stock dividends, while also helping you increase the value of your portfolio through stock recommendations, particularly related to emerging tech.

-It’s an interesting service, and I do think it could be worthwhile if you like the idea of investing in tech stocks with potentially high upside, while also investing for steady dividend income.
+It’s an interesting service and could be worthwhile if you like the idea of investing in tech stocks with potentially high upside, while also investing for dividend income.